Riffing in ombre on a blue Coltrane

 endless faceless porter men

-no points, none keeping score
+no points, nor keeping score

 Will we ever see their kind again?